 But after posting the past century's highest gains, it's unlikely their streaks will continue.
-Or, as John Maynard Keynes poetically said, "trees don't grow to the sky."
-Even in the midst of -- or emergence from -- this bear market, U.S. stocks are starting to look like the trees, while stocks in China and Brazil appear to be mere saplings.
+Or, as John Maynard Keynes poetically said, "Trees don't grow to the sky."
+Even as we emerge from this bear market, U.S. stocks are starting to look like the trees, while stocks in China and Brazil -- even India -- appear to be mere saplings.

 Higher growth ... and higher returns

-If there's a bright side to this volatile market, it's that it unraveled the misconception that every country's economy is coupled with the United States'.
+If there was a bright side to this volatile market, it's that it unraveled the misconception that every country's economy is coupled with that of the United States.

-Sure, countries like Canada and Japan -- and, with them, companies like Canadian National Railway
+Sure, countries like Canada and Mexico -- and, with them, companies like Grupo Casa Saba

 But you simply can't write off the emerging economies in countries like Brazil and China.

 Looking out to 2010 -- when only the most optimistic U.S. forecasters predict noteworthy domestic growth -- China is slated to grow by 7.7%.
 And that's on top of more than 8% growth in 2009!

 This is not only good news for China, but also for Brazil.
 The Economist reports that China "recently overtook the United States as Brazil's biggest export market."
 So as China experiences rising demand for its goods, Brazil will experience rising demand for its own commodities.

 If you want direct exposure to foreign economies, there are two basic ways to play this trend:

 - You could buy a mutual fund or an exchange-traded fund that holds a diverse basket of foreign stocks.
 The iShares MSCI Emerging Markets Index ETF, which holds more than 400 stocks, is a good choice.